Carreau/phd-dissertation/parts/part2.rst

     There are XX letters in the concentration for VaLaP, please fill in.

 5 µL of G-Actin (20% fluorescent) is then added to the previous mix.
-This moment parks the time `t=0` for the experiment and recording.
-The experimental chamber is build by 2 coverslips that are separated by VaLaP.
-VaLaP is a mix of vaseline (33%) Lanoline (33%) and Parafine(33%) in equal mass proportion.
-The chamber is prepared by gently depositing 20 µL of the final beads mix at the center of the lower coverslip and 4 drops of VaLaP are deposited at the position where the corner of the upper (18x18mm) coverslip will rest.
-The VaLaP acts as a spacer and prevents the sample to be squashed.
-The upper coverslip is then placed on top of the sample and the chamber is sealed using VaLaP.
+This moment marks the time `t=0` for the experiment and recording.
+The experimental chamber is made of 2 coverslips, separated by VaLaP, which is a mix of vaseline (33%) Lanoline (33%) and Parafine(33%) in equal mass proportion.
+The chamber is prepared by gently depositing 20 µL of the final beads mix at the lower coverslip center and 4 drops of VaLaP where the corner of the upper (18x18mm) coverslip will rest.
+The VaLaP, acting as a spacer, prevents the sample from being squashed.
+The upper coverslip is then placed on top of the sample and the chamber is sealed with VaLaP.

 .. _laser_calibration: